mhagiwara/book-reviews/work.md

         - Learn how to be accountable for yourself.
 You need same kind of structure as your employers would have in place in your own life.
     - Chapter 42
         - Burnout (losing interests and motivation) - keep pushing through the wall!
 Set regular schedule helps you push through the wall.
+    - Chapter 43
+        - TV is the biggest time waster.
+So is social media and emails.
+Batch process them.
+    - Chapter 44
+        - 'What you do every day defines and shapes who you are over time. '
+    - Chapter 45
+        - Think of one big goal you want to accomplish and see if you can form habits that will move you in the direction of it.
+    - Chapter 46
+        - Problem admiration - being so busy admiring the size of a problem that you don't actually try and solve it.
+    - Chapter 47
+        - the work that we consider hard is the work that's most likely benefit us.
+It's the work that's most likely to advance our careers or open up new opportunities.
+Hard work is boring.
+    - Chapter 48
+        -

 * Brian Tracy.
 Eat That Frog!
     - People that look smarter than you are just doing things differently.